 There may be funds available to borrowers of all backgrounds.
 Lenders may offer cash loans to individuals with lower credit scores, or others companies may have minimum requirements in place.
 Some of the companies, such as payday lenders, will provide a so called salary advance on a paycheck, so the borrower needs to have a job.
 Pawn shops can also provide money in exchange for goods, including gold, jewelry, furniture, and other items.
 Terms and conditions of each of one of these lenders programs will vary.

 There are also emergency cash loans from charity groups, including the Jewish Foundation, certain churches, as well government supported community action agencies.
+Or look into getting emergency money without a loan, and this may be a job, selling stuff, website apps for rebates, and more.
 Or more well-known organizations including the Salvation Army may offer short term loans.
 Many other lenders also may be turned to for help.

 Fees and interest rates when borrowing cash in an emergency

 These can be expensive, especially when using a private lender and not a non-profit.
 So these types of funds should really be used as a last resort; the exception being a charity loan product as those tend to have lower interest rates as well as fees.

 Payday lenders tend to have the highest fees involved as well as interest costs associated with them, with some states allowing the APR rate to go as high as 400% or more.
 But there are more states that are regulating them or outright banning salary advance products.
 One of the highest risk lenders may be a Title Loan company, as they will put a lien on the borrower’s car.
 If the money is not repaid, then the auto may be repossessed.

 When applying for an emergency loan, always read the fine print.
 Talk to multiple lenders (as well as local charities) and demand full transparency on all of the upfront costs, APR rates, and repayment terms.
 Always seek the lowest cost lender of course.